Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Model and identification

-Complementary to writing the bidders' bids in terms of private ranks, the expected revenue can be equivalently expressed as a function of the \textit{screening level} instead of the reserve price.
+Analogously to writing the bidders' bids in terms of private ranks, the expected revenue above can be equivalently expressed as a function of the \textit{screening level} instead of the reserve price.
 For a screening level $\alpha$ that takes value in $\left[ 0,1\right] $, let us define

 so that $\Pi (\alpha,X,W)=\widetilde{\Pi }\left( r,X,W\right) $ when $r=V\left( \alpha|X\right) $.
 The optimal screening level is defined as $\alpha _{R}=\arg \max_{_{\alpha\in \left[ 0,1\right] }}\Pi \left( \alpha,X,W\right) $.